 Principal, MRH High School

-Kevin Grawer joins MRH from Hancock Elementary, where he has served as the assistant principal since 2005.
+Dr. Kevin Grawer (EdD 2016, Maryville University) joins MRH from Hancock Elementary, where he had served as the assistant principal since 2005.
 He also has ten years experience teaching high school Spanish, and coaching basketball and baseball.
-Kevin holds an M.A. in teaching from Webster University and he has his Missouri Principal’s Certificate for K-12 from the University of Missouri-St. Louis.
+Dr. Grawer also holds an M.A. in teaching from Webster University and he has his Missouri Principal’s Certificate for K-12 from the University of Missouri-St. Louis.
 Kevin and his wife Allegra have three kids.

 Assistant Principal, MRH High School